One Nation Under a Groove (song)

 Compared to Funkadelic's earlier output, which was characterized by sound typical for rock music, this song has sound more typical for dance music.
 The lyrics refer to dancing as a way to freedom.
 The song opens with the lyrics "So wide, you can't get around it/ So low, you can't get under it/ So high you can't get over it."
-Though it is not stated where these lyrics originate, it is quite likely that they come from the traditional gospel song "So High", itself having been previously referenced in The Temptations' song "Psychedelic Shack".
+Though it is not stated where these lyrics originate, it is quite likely that they come from the traditional gospel song "So High", itself having been previously referenced in the Temptations' song "Psychedelic Shack".

-According to Tom Vickers, who served as Minister of Information for Parliament-Funkadelic from 1976 to 1980, during an impromptu performance in front of the United Nations, a woman who accompanied George Clinton to the event witnessed a U.N worker hoisting the flags in front of the building.
-When Clinton asked the woman what she thought, she replied, "One Nation Under A Groove".
+According to Tom Vickers, who served as Minister of Information for Parliament-Funkadelic from 1976 to 1980, during an impromptu performance in front of the United Nations, a woman who accompanied George Clinton to the event witnessed a U.N. worker hoisting the flags in front of the building.
+When Clinton asked the woman what she thought, she replied, "One Nation Under a Groove".

 Chart performance

-"One Nation Under a Groove" was released as a single and peaked at number twenty-eight on the Billboard Hot 100 and reached number one on the Billboard Soul chart for six weeks, the longest of any number one single released in 1978.
+"One Nation Under a Groove" was released as a single and peaked at number twenty-eight on the US Billboard Hot 100 and reached number one on the Billboard Soul chart for six weeks, the longest of any number one single released in 1978.
 On other US charts, it reached thirty-one on the Billboard Club Play Singles chart.
 Outside the US, "One Nation Under a Groove" reached the top ten in the UK Singles Charts attaining a peak of number nine in January 1979.
 It is the band's only UK hit.
-In Canada, the song reached number 71 in the Top 100 and number 5 on the Dance charts.
+In Canada, the song reached number 71 in the Top 100 and number five on the Dance charts.

 Accolades

 The song is included in the Rock and Roll Hall of Fame's list of 500 Songs That Shaped Rock and Roll.
-It is also ranked No. 474 on the Rolling Stone magazine's list of "the 500 Greatest Songs of All Time".
-It was dropped in the 2010 version but it has been updated to No. 210 in the 2021 version.
+It is also ranked number 474 on the Rolling Stone magazine's list of "the 500 Greatest Songs of All Time".
+It was dropped in the 2010 version but it has been updated to number 210 in the 2021 version.
+In 2019, NME ranked "One Nation Under a Groove" among "The 20 Best Disco Songs of All Time".
+In July 2022, Rolling Stone ranked it number 178 in their "200 Greatest Dance Songs of All Time" list.